 What kind of breakfast is served at ICEHOTEL?

-When you stay at the ICEHOTEL, you’ll enjoy a delicious breakfast each morning of your stay.
+When you stay at the ICEHOTEL, you’ll enjoy a delicious breakfast each morning.
 You’ll have a variety of breakfast options to choose from, including traditional Swedish breakfast items like pancakes and eggs.

 You can also enjoy a continental breakfast with pastries and fruit.
 Whatever you choose, you’re sure to start your day off right with a hearty breakfast at the ICEHOTEL.